xmtp/xmtp-dot-org/docs/awesome.md

 ![](./img/onchaimsummer.jpeg)

-> Make messaging shine this summer combining frames and bots! 😎
+> Enhance your messaging experience this summer by integrating bots with frames, and see them in action in the Coinbase Wallet! 😎

 Here are some examples to get you inspired: